The repository is at github.com/sebastianspicker/AI-PDF-Renamer.

 content that should not be routed through an external API by default.

-For users who want to use a remote API, the endpoint is configurable — the local default is a sensible starting point, not a hard constraint.
+For users who want to use a remote API, the endpoint is configurable.
+That changes the data-flow and privacy boundary; the local default is a sensible starting point, not a guarantee once a remote endpoint, proxy, hook, or third-party OCR service is configured.

 What It Cannot Do